avaframe/FlowPy/readme.md

 ## Spatial Input and Iterative Calculation Steps on the Path

-In nature a GMF has one ore more release areas that span over single or multiple release cells.
+In nature a GMF has one or more release areas that span over single or multiple release cells.
 Flow-Py computes the so called path, which is defined as the spatial extent of the routing from each release cell.
-Each release area (single raster cell in release area GIS layer) will have it's own unique path (collection of raster cells), and a location on the terrain (a single raster cell) can belong to many paths.
+Each release area (single raster cell in release area GIS layer) has it's own unique path (collection of raster cells), and a location on the terrain (a single raster cell) can belong to many paths.
 Flow-Py identifies the path with spatial iterations starting with a release area raster cell and only iterating over cells which receive routing flux.
 The corresponding functions are implemented in the code in the flow_class.calc_distribution() function.

-To route in three dimensional terrain, operating on a quadrilateral grid, we implement the geometric concepts that have been sketched in the model motivation utilizing the following cell definitions:
+To route on the surface of the three dimensional terrain, operating on a quadrilateral grid, we implement the geometric concepts that have been sketched in the model motivation utilizing the following cell definitions:

 ​	![grid_overview](img/Neighbours.png)

 *Fig. 2: Definition of parent, base, child and neighbors, as well as the indexing around the base.*

-Each path calculation starts with a release cell and operates on the raster, requiring the definition of parent, base, child and neighbour cells (see Fig. 2).
+Each path calculation starts with a release cell and operates on the raster, requiring the definition of parent, base, child and neighbor cells (see Fig. 2).
 The base cell is the cell being calculated on the current spatial iteration step.
 The 8 raster cells surrounding the base cell are called neighbor cells (n, i) which have the potential to be parents (supplying flux to base cell), or a child (receive flux from the base cell).
 In 2d the base cell corresponds to the cell/location at the distance s along the path in Fig. 1.